 Gurriel Bigotry Warranted A World Series Suspension

-Houston’s Cuban first baseman Yuli Gurriel celebrated a home run off the Los Angeles Dodgers’ Japanese starting pitcher Yu Darvish with bigoted behavior in the Astros’ during game 3 of the World Series.
-His gesture is one that could never be interpreted as a sign of respect, and Gurriel acknowledged that it was wrong while reiterating he didn’t mean to offend anyone.
+Houston’s Cuban first baseman Yuli Gurriel celebrated a home run off the Los Angeles Dodgers’ Japanese starting pitcher Yu Darvish with bigoted behavior.
+This took place with the Houston Astros during game 3 of the World Series.
+His gesture is one that could never be interpreted as a sign of respect.
+Gurriel acknowledged that it was wrong while reiterating he didn’t mean to offend anyone.

 Gurriel Bigotry Lightly Regarded